MatrixDJ96/EZBlocker2/README.md

 Block ads:
 - To prevent ads on Spotify from loading EZBlocker 2 must apply <b>hosts patches</b> on your system.
 These patches to be applied should require administrator rights.
+- Enabling this option will be disabled automatic update for Spotify!

 ### Error reporting